It looks like you're visiting the GB site. Please choose another country or region to see content specific to your location.

 3 Key learnings from our Climate Justice webinar

 Positive Luxury’s mission has always been about more than just a limited definition of ‘the environment’.
-We consider planet and society when we examine a business’s impact.
+We consider nature and society when we examine a business’s impact.

-That’s why we have dedicated this month to exploring the theme of ‘Climate Justice Is Social Justice’, using our report and last week’s webinar with Jendaya’s Ayotunde Rufai, jeweller Lama Hourani, and D&I strategist Vessy Tasheva to unpack the issues luxury businesses are facing and the positive actions they can take today.
+In June we explored the theme of ‘Climate Justice Is Social Justice’, using our report and a webinar with Jendaya’s Ayotunde Rufai, jeweller Lama Hourani, and D&I strategist Vessy Tasheva to unpack the issues luxury businesses are facing and the positive actions they can take today.

 For those of you that were unable to attend last week’s webinar (you can watch it in full below) we have broken it down into the three key ideas that you need to be thinking about today: